mahveotm/mahveotm.github.io/aboutme.md

 Currently, I work for a small health startup as an automation(Infastructure as Code) engineer.

-I am particularly intrested in SysOps, Cloud architecture, Arts & Nigerian politics.
+I am particularly interested in SysOps, Cloud architecture, Arts & Nigerian politics.

 I also volunteer with the Wikimedia project & genius.com (where I annotate music - mostly Afrobeats).